Shirodork/Twitch-Plays-Code/README.md

 # Twitch-Plays-Code
 A Twitch Plays Code.
 Connect to your channel and play!
+Coded in Python!

+In order to get started.
+Open the "Twitch_Control.py" script in an editor, define your channel and allowed controls, and save!
+Then run this file!
+This is the only file you need to run.
+Be sure all three scripts are in the same directory!

+(You may need to install the dependencies!!!) --> See the package imports.
 _____________________
 # Code Structure